namonajem/UNI-SEMG6/use-cases/use-case-3.md

-# USE CASE 3: Organise Cities of a Given Territory by Population
+# USE CASE 3: Produce a Report on the Population of the Cities of a Given Territory

 ## CHARACTERISTIC INFORMATION